 January 01, 2007

 Hello and welcome to the site.
-My name is Julian Browne and I work in the software industry, or rather I work for businesses that commonly say things like “we’re not a software company” (to justify why they spend millions with large consultancies and on large software packages) when it’s abundantly clear that their commercial livelihood depends on the success of the software that they run.
-I work mostly in software architecture, a role I usually feel the need to apologise for because it’s done ...
+My name is Julian Browne and I work in the software industry.
+Or rather, I work for businesses that commonly say things like “we’re not a software company” (to justify why they spend millions with large consultancies or large software packages) when it’s abundantly clear that their commercial livelihood depends on the success of the software that they run.
+I used to work mostly in software architecture.
+Whenever I introduced myself as an architect I would immedi ...

 Seeing the Spoon